b1scoito/clicker/README.md

 Change the folder to whatever you want.

-## Bugs and suggestions
+## Bugs, suggestions and detections.
 Bugs and suggestions should be reported at: https://github.com/b1scoito/clicker/issues.
+Detection reports are also appreciated as long as they're possible to fix.

 ## It doesn't open!
 Please be calm, that's because you don't have the runtime and libraries required for this to run.